-• Tauola::setRadiationCutOff(double cut\off) Set the cut-off for radiative corrections of τ decays.
-The default of 0.01 means that only a photon of energy (in its rest frame) above 0.01 of half of the decaying particle mass will be explicitly generated.
+• Tauola::setRadiationCutOff(double cut\off) Set the cut-off for radiative corrections of $\tau$ decays.
+The default of 0.01 means that

-$^{28}$ Only in the case of leptonic $\tau$ decays can radiative corrections be generated in TAUOLA [10].
+&lt;sup>29Only in the case of leptonic $\tau$ decays can radiative corrections be generated in TAUOLA [10].
 The algorithm relies on the first order complete matrix element and no exponentiation is available.
 If the multiple photon option is requested or if radiative corrections for other decay channels are needed PHOTOS Monte Carlo can be used instead [22].
-In [53] it was shown, that the numerical effects due to the parts not included in PHOTOS of the first order matrix element is numerically more significant than multiple photon effects.
+In [57] it was shown, that the numerical effects due to the parts not included in PHOTOS of the first order matrix element is numerically more significant than multiple photon effects.
 This conclusion is based on our standard numerical tests and will not necessarily be the case for other applications.